nolanvargas/Web-Scraping-Demo/README.md

 # Development Environment

 I am using the most recent chrome webdriver as well as selenium 4.
-All this can be run in almost any IDE, but it is recommended that you use python virtual environments such as anaconda.
+This can be run in almost any IDE, but it is recommended that you use a python virtual environment such as anaconda.

 # Useful Websites